csucdsi/DataFest/content/Sponsors.md

   <tr>
     <td><img src="../img/clients/dsclub.png" style="width:40%"></img></td>
     <td> The Data Science Club at Chico State is open to all students who are interested in data science.
-See them at https://dsclub.carrd.co/</a>. </td>
+See them at <a href="https://dsclub.carrd.co/">https://dsclub.carrd.co/</a>. </td>
   </tr>

   <tr><td height= "50"> </td> <td></td></tr>